What Makes A Good Shopfitting?

 A good shop fitting lets customers easily manoeuvre around your space and interact with their surrounding within your shop space.
-Making sure that your items are placed in the correct spots within your space will boost your customer place and make returning customers a more frequent sight.
+Making sure that your items are placed in the correct spots within your space will boost your customer base and make returning customers a more frequent sight.

 Using materials and colours that connect with your brand will also help current and potential customers to shop with you, over businesses that have elected to not make the connection between their space and their brand.
 For instance, a company with an orange and white themed logo may decide to have the majority of their interior in white and accent it with orange.
 This helps to customers current or potential to connect the area with the brand on a more personal level.